Five biggest home building trends

 Recycling domestic water and filtering it for outdoor irrigation largely reduces water consumption, emphasizing the advantages of renewable resources.
 Rainwater collection systems also recycle outdoor rain water for domestic use.
 Both systems implement a renewable water supply for needed uses.

 Though not new to the market, PV panels are still underused and hold large advantages for homeowners.
 Even greater is the fact that they have transformed from "tacked-on" innovations to integrated components building assemblies.
 While photovoltaic panels are typically placed atop roofs where they can absorb sunlight and be converted to energy for indoor use, they can be integrated onto the home's façade, creating a more seamless and adaptable aesthetic.

-Farah Naz Ahmad was born in New York City and holds a Bachelor of Architecture degree from the City College of New York.
-Her career goal is to become a licensed architect.
-Her past roles as President of American Institute of Architecture Students and as a team leader for the US Department of Energy Solar Decathlon have increased her passion for design and sustainability.
-Farah promotes such concepts as clean energy to educate the future generation.
-Farah is a LEED Green Associate.
+Farah Naz Ahmad was born in New York City and holds a Bachelor of Architecture degree from The City College of New York.
+She is a LEED Accredited Professional in Building Design + Construction.
+Her career goal is to make an impact on the field of sustainability in design and construction.
+Her past roles as President of CCNY's American Institute of Architecture Students and as a team leader for the US Department of Energy Solar Decathlon have increased her passion for eco-friendly design.www